sayler8182/MockServer/docs/docs.md

 You can also force response to be mocked ([see mocks](./details/admin_panel.md)).

+# Request rules

+Mocks can be matched by header or parameter.
+- match header - request needs to contain header with specific key and value ('*' match any value)
+- match parameter - request needs to contain url parameter with specific key and value ('*' match any value)

 # Response interceptors

 Mock and proxy response can be modified in some specific way.
 You can define an interceptor which transform the response